19hours/sg-statutes/Accountants Act - AA2004.md

 #### Proceedings of Complaints Committee

+45.

-45\.—(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure\.(2)  The chairman of a Complaints Committee may at any time summon a meeting of the Complaints Committee.
+—(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure.

+(2)  The chairman of a Complaints Committee may at any time summon a meeting of the Complaints Committee.

 (3)  The quorum for a meeting of the Complaints Committee shall be constituted by the following persons:

+(a)

-(a) its chairman;
+its chairman;

+(b)

-(b) one member who is a public accountant; and
+one member who is a public accountant; and

+(c)

-(c) one member who is a lay person.
+one member who is a lay person.

 (4)  Any resolution or decision in writing signed by the chairman and all the members of a Complaints Committee shall be as valid and effectual as if it had been made or reached at a meeting of the Complaints Committee where the chairman and all its members were present.